Code-Institute-Submissions/MS4_Social_Network/README.md

 ##  First Time Visitor Goals

 * As a First Time Visitor, I want to easily understand the main purpose of the site
-    - The name of the website is called "notebook".
-Indicitaing that this is website is about keeping notes.
+    - The name of the website is called "GameWork".
+Indicitaing that this is website is a social media page.
     - The background image for the whole page is of a workspace with a headline reading: "Keep an eye on what you should do".
 This is to signal visitors that the purpose of this site is to centralise and observe ones tasks.
 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
     - At the top of the page there is a navigation bar, each link describes what the page contents of.